-- Assign a Benchmark Book (Levels aa-G) or Benchmark Passage that best approximates a student's reading level by clicking on the Assign button and selecting the student.
+- Assign a Benchmark Passage or Benchmark Book (Levels aa-J) that best approximates a student's reading level by clicking on the Assign button and selecting the student.
 A recorded retelling and comprehension quiz are automatically assigned for the book or passage you select.

 - The next time a student logs into Kids A-Z, they will see the assessment they have been assigned.

 - You listen and score the running record and retelling after a student submits the recordings to your Kids A-Z In Basket.

 Note Students can be assigned only one assessment at a time.